TobikoData/sqlmesh/docs/reference/cli.md

 ## dag
 ```
-Usage: sqlmesh dag [OPTIONS]
+Usage: sqlmesh dag [OPTIONS] FILE

-  Renders the dag using graphviz.
+  Renders the dag as an html file.

-  This command requires a manual install of both the python and system
-  graphviz package.

 Options:
-  --file TEXT  The file to which the dag image should be written.
   --help  Show this message and exit.
 ```

 ## diff